Electronic Engineering Technology, A.A.S.

 Upon the successful completion of the program students will:

-• Demonstrate and use fundamental aspects of electronics engineering technology.
+• Explain fundamental aspects of electronic engineering technology.

 Program Disclaimers